Stop! Your Lease Extension in Upney Could Be FREE

 Increase your lease and increase your Upney property value

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years left, the premises will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 45 years left, the premises will be worth the same as a freehold for many years ahead.

 Lender Requirement